What Is Substantial Gainful Activity?

-Understanding Substantial Gainful Activity (SGA) is essential when discussing Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+Understanding Substantial Gainful Activity (SGA) is essential when discussing Social Security Disability Insurance (SSDI).
 SGA can significantly affect a person’s eligibility for disability benefits.

-Substantial Gainful Activity is work performed or intended for profit, SGA describes a level of work activity and earnings.
-The Social Security Administration (SSA) uses substantial gainful activity as the minimum monthly wage requirement to determine who is eligible for Social Security Disability benefits.
+Substantial Gainful Activity is work performed or intended for profit, or a level of work activity and earnings.
+The Social Security Administration (SSA) uses SGA as the minimum monthly wage requirement to determine who is eligible for Social Security Disability benefits.
 The SSA sets a higher threshold for people who are statutorily blind and annually increases the dollar amount to account for inflation (or rising prices).

 Disability payments are available to those who cannot perform jobs that pay at least the monthly SGA minimum.
 For its programs, the SSA does not approve disabled individuals capable of engaging in occupations that pay more than the threshold.